packagecloud Deployment

 package_glob: "*.gem"

-A note about Debian source packages #
+Note on Debian source packages #

 If the packagecloud provider finds any .dsc

-locate it’s contents within the local_dir
+locate their contents within the local_dir

 directory.
 Ensure the source

-package and it’s contents are output to the same directory for it to work.
+package and its contents are output to the same directory for it to work.

 Pull Requests #